maheshsabnis/intern_aug_blaze/nodejs/readme.md

         - Date for DateTime, Date
 - To define the maintainable, make sure that you create a separate file for Data Access and make it ES6+ async and await so that thje code will be easy

+- Code-First Approach
+    - Define a Model with Properties and then Generate Database and Tables from it
+        - Define a Model using 'define()' method of Sequelize Object
+        - Sync () with the Database and generate Table with columns

+# Using User's State Management on the server
+    - The State means that the information about the Request-time, Last-Response-Time, Default-TimeOut
+        - Anonymous Store of State
+            - There is no limit for Accessing the resources from the server
+            - Generally used by Publically Accessible Web Apps those who does not need USers' information
+        - AUthenticated Access of the WebSite to store the Users' state
+            - Login, LogOut
+                - Login --> Session Start --> Request Time --> Last Response Time --> (Recursive Request and Respon Time Store) --> Session End (User End the Session using Logout OR the Server Performs Time-Out)
+                - Each Web Server MUST have a mechanism of self Session-Timeout
+    - Use the Auth Features of the Node.js + Express using
+        - User-Based Authentication
+        - User-Based Authentication and Session State, recommended in Web Apps
+        - User-Based Authentication with Session State and Roles, Recommended in Web Apps
+        - User-Based Authentication with Token (and optionally Role-Based Authentication), Redcommended in REST APIs,
+    - using express-session
+        - The packae uised for session Management in Express Apps

 # Assignments
 # Date: 07-09-2021